-If we truly want something and we fail, rather than let it get us down and dwell on it, we instead learn from our failures and use it as an incentive to work even harder.
+If we truly want something and we fail, rather than let it get us down and dwell on it, we instead learn from our failures and use them as an incentive to work even harder.

 We don’t truly know what we’re capable of until our backs are against the wall.
 Failure is good.

-To make anything a success, it requires a whole heap of work and a whole host of failures along the way.
+To make anything a success, requires a whole heap of work and a whole host of failures along the way.
 We need to remember, though, that failure is good.
-Failure is not failure at all; it is simply a bump in the road to success.
+Failure is not a failure at all; it is simply a bump in the road to success.

 As the saying goes ‘fall down 9 times, stand up 10’.
 If you are trying to make your business a success, every time you fail, you know what not to do the next time, which in turn will take you that one step closer to success.

 At the time it will be frustrating, but if you trust the process and truly believe that you can make it work, once you’ve gotten over the initial disappointment of failing, you’ll be one step closer to achieving your goals, whatever they may be.
 Failure is good.